telerik/xaml-docs/controls/radmap/features/visualization-layer/property-accessor.md

 # Property Accessor

 As it is described in the [Data Binding]({%slug radmap-visualization-layer-data-binding%}) article the Visualization Layer uses attached properties to position and display markers on their proper places.
 But evaluating data bindings and accessing values of properties from UI elements takes time and slows-down the visualization engine.
 The Visualization Layer provides a way to speed up accessing of the map-related properties from the data item without involving the UI engine.

 You can do it using the __PropertyAccessor__ property of the VisualizationLayer object.
 There are 2 ways you can use it:

 1. Use default property accessor.

-1. Create your own class which implements the __IMapPropertyAccessor__ interface.
+2. Create your own class which implements the __IMapPropertyAccessor__ interface.

->importantEven if you use property accessor feature you still should bind the __MapLayer.Location__ property in the Data Template.
+>important Even if you use property accessor feature you still should bind the __MapLayer.Location__ property in the Data Template.

 ## Using the default property accessor

 The visualization engine a provides default property accessor which uses heuristics to get map-related properties from the data item.

 The default property accessor uses the following set of rules:

 1. The first property which has __Telerik.Windows.Controls.Map.Location__ type will be considered as geographical position of the item.
-1. The first property which has __Telerik.Windows.Controls.Map.ZoomRange__ type will beconsidered as zoom range of the item.
+2. The first property which has __Telerik.Windows.Controls.Map.ZoomRange__ type will beconsidered as zoom range of the item.
-1. The first property which has __Telerik.Windows.Controls.HotSpot__ type will be considered as hotspot definition of the item.
+3. The first property which has __Telerik.Windows.Controls.HotSpot__ type will be considered as hotspot definition of the item.
-1. The property which is named __BaseZoomLevel__ and is of type double type will be considered as base zoom level definition.
+4. The property which is named __BaseZoomLevel__ and is of type double type will be considered as base zoom level definition.
-1. The property which is named __MaxScale__ and is of type double type will be considered as max scale of the item.
+5. The property which is named __MaxScale__ and is of type double type will be considered as max scale of the item.
-1. The property which is named __MinScale__ and is of type double type will be considered as min scale of the item.
+6. The property which is named __MinScale__ and is of type double type will be considered as min scale of the item.
-1. The property which is named __ZIndex__ and is of integer type will be considered as the Z-Index of the item.
+7. The property which is named __ZIndex__ and is of integer type will be considered as the Z-Index of the item.

 If your business class satisfies these requirements you can use the default property accessor without any additional set-up.
 For example:

 #### __C#__
 {{region radmap_visualization_layer_property_accessor_0}}
 	public class MapItem : INotifyPropertyChanged
 	{